mbari-org/aidata/docs/commands/download.md

 *multiple versions* can be combined during download, e.g. to download both Baseline and Test `--version Baseline --version Test`

+*by default*, all data is download.
+To only download verified data, use the `--verified` option.
+Verified data is data that has been reviewed and labeled by a human.

 ```shell
 python aidata download  --token $TATOR_TOKEN --version Baseline --labels "Diatoms, Copepods"